The Love Song of J. Alfred Prufrock: Themes and interpretation

-Because the poem is concerned primarily with the irregular musings of the narrator, it can be difficult to interpret.
-Laurence Perrine wrote, "[the poem] presents the apparently random thoughts going through a person's head within a certain time interval, in which the transitional links are psychological rather than logical".
-This stylistic choice makes it difficult to determine exactly what is literal and what is symbolic.
+Since the poem is concerned primarily with the irregular musings of the narrator, it can be difficult to interpret.
+Laurence Perrine wrote that "[the poem] presents the apparently random thoughts going through a person's head within a certain time interval, in which the transitional links are psychological rather than logical".
+This stylistic choice makes it difficult to determine what in the poem is literal and what is symbolic.
 On the surface, "The Love Song of J. Alfred Prufrock" relays the thoughts of a sexually frustrated middle-aged man who wants to say something but is afraid to do so, and ultimately does not.
 The dispute, however, lies in to whom Prufrock is speaking, whether he is actually going anywhere, what he wants to say, and to what the various images refer.

 The intended audience is not evident.
 Some believe that Prufrock is talking to another person or directly to the reader, while others believe Prufrock's monologue is internal.
-Perrine writes "The 'you and I' of the first line are divided parts of Prufrock's own nature", while professor emerita of English Mutlu Konuk Blasing suggests that the "you and I" refers to the relationship between the dilemmas of the character and the author.
+Perrine writes "The 'you and I' of the first line are divided parts of Prufrock's own nature", while the poetry critic Mutlu Konuk Blasing suggested that the "you and I" refers to the relationship between the dilemmas of the character and the author.
 Similarly, critics dispute whether Prufrock is going somewhere during the course of the poem.
-In the first half of the poem, Prufrock uses various outdoor images (the sky, streets, cheap restaurants and hotels, fog), and talks about how there will be time for various things before "the taking of a toast and tea", and "time to turn back and descend the stair."
+In the first half of the poem, Prufrock uses various outdoor images and talks about how there will be time for various things before "the taking of a toast and tea", and "time to turn back and descend the stair."
 This has led many to believe that Prufrock is on his way to an afternoon tea, where he is preparing to ask this "overwhelming question".
-Others, however, believe that Prufrock is not physically going anywhere, but rather, is playing through it in his mind.
+Others, however, believe that Prufrock is not physically going anywhere, but instead is imagining it in his mind.